commentary Romans 9

 32 Wherefore?
 Because they sought it not by faith, but as it were by the works of the law.
 For they stumbled at that stumblingstone; 33 As it is written, Behold, I lay in Sion a stumblingstone and rock of offence: and whosoever believeth on him shall not be ashamed.

-Israel after the flesh failed to obtain the promises (Rom 11:7) because they did not believe on their Savior, Jesus Christ.
-They trusted solely upon doing the works of the Law, which they had modified and remolded to their liking.
-They couldn’t see that it had become to them a broken reed…whereon if a man lean, it will go into his hand, and pierce it (Is 36:6).
-By refusing the Giver of the Law, the Jews stumbled over that Rock of offence (1Pet 2:8; Is 8:14).
-He did not fulfill their dreams for a Messiah (1Cor 1:23).
-But a remnant, or seed, did believe on Him, and together with the Gentiles of faith, these received the promises.
+Israel after the flesh failed to obtain the promises (Rom 11:7) because they were too engrossed in doing the works of the Law, which they had shockingly modified and remolded to their liking.
+They were not able to see that the Law of Moses had become to them a broken reed…whereon if a man lean, it will go into his hand, and pierce it (Is 36:6).
+By refusing the Giver of the Law, the Jews stumbled over that Rock of offence (1Pet 2:8; Is 8:14), for the humble, peace-teaching Jesus did not fulfill their dreams of the Messiah (1Cor 1:23).
+However, a godly remnant, or seed, did believe on Christ and together with the Gentiles of faith, these received the promises.
 The very Stone that the Jews had stumbled upon was the cause of Gentile salvation (1Pet 2:6).
 Simeon prophesied that Mary’s child would cause this great division in Israel (Luke 2:34).